dxg76/request_logic_VM/README.md

 *Dante Gordon*:
 Basic loop created,
 The program requests a string from the command line. and compares each token to certain request words currently there is an error with the token vector where it the tokens have changed unexpectedly

 1/23/25
 *Dante Gordon*:
 Fixed vector error working on implementing menu data structure

+1/24/25
+*Dante Gordon*:
+Started header for tree, and node classes
+Added plaintext tree config plan

 ## CAPTURE